AdinhLux/exam/README.md

 ## UML Javadoc
-As my project is a Maven project, you can open a **Git bash** at the Project's root and type the following command:
+As my project is a Maven project, you can open a **Git bash** at the Project's root and type the following command to generate Javadoc with UML graphs:

     mvn clean site